 The corona crisis has taught us that you cannot just cut down forests or deal carelessly with animals endlessly.
 Outsourcing all production to low-wage countries is also no longer an option.
 How do we build resilient societies that are ecologically and socially durable?

-A panel discussion with Myriam Dumortier (bio engineer and senior researcher at INBO), Koen Vannmechelen (contemporary conceptual artist), Jan Rotmans (transition thinker) and Christine Van Acker (writer).
+A panel discussion with Myriam Dumortier (biodiversity researcher at INBO), Koen Vannmechelen (contemporary conceptual artist), Jan Rotmans (transition thinker) and Dirk Draulans (biologist).
+Subsequently: spoken word intervention by Yousra Benfquih (lawyer, poet and columnist)

 12:30 – 14:00 Meet the animal